 ẋ(k) = ẍ(k) + K(k) * (y(k) – C * ẍ(k) – D * u(k))

-Due to its complexity, derivation is not used.
-However, it can be read in [3] or [5].
+The derivation is omitted due to its complexity.
+However, it can be found in [3] or [5].

-When designing a Kalman filter, it is necessary to describe the physical system continuously over time using differential equations.
-It defines the output vector y(t).
-It must be ensured that this output vector contains all noisy quantities.
-The quantities not affected by noise are described separately in the output vector u(t).
-When determining the state variable x(t), there can be several approaches.
-As a rule, these possibilities should be evaluated and the approach that best describes the problem should then be used.
+When designing a Kalman filter, it is necessary to describe the physical system in continuous time using differential equations.
+It determines the output vector y(t).
+It must be ensured that this output vector contains all noisy variables.
+The non-noise variables are described separately in the output vector u(t).
+There can be several approaches for determining the state variable x(t).
+As a rule, these options should be evaluated and the approach that best describes the problem should then be used.

-Once all equations and parameters have been chosen, the system is as follows:
+Once all equations and parameters have been selected, the system has the following form:

 ẋ(t) = A * x(t) + B * u(t) + G * z(t)